gfarnadi/gfarnadi.github.io/courses/ML/project.md

 ## Timeline
 - Team Registration, due: **September 20, 2021**.
 Fill this [form]().
-- Study plan, due: **October 18, 2021** (by the end of the day AOE).
+- Study plan, due: **October 18, 2021** (by the end of the day EDT).
 Upload the PDF of the proposal to gradescope by the head of the team.
+- Project meeting, **October 25, 2021**
 - Project Presentation, on: **December 6, 2021**.
 Upload the PDF of your poster/slides to gradescope by the head of the team.
-- Final report, due: **December 13, 2021** (by the end of the day AOE).
+- Final report, due: **December 13, 2021** (by the end of the day EDT).
 Upload the PDF of the report to gradescope by the head of the team.

 ## Goals